 A period at the beginning of each semester during which students are able to drop courses for which they have previously registered and/or add any additional available courses to their schedule.
 The add/drop dates are generally noted in the university’s Academic Calendar.

-Students taken 12 or more credit hours are considered full-time; however, students should take 15 to 17 credit hours each Fall and Spring semester in order to graduate in four years.
+Students taking 12 or more credit hours are considered full-time; however, students should take 15 to 17 credit hours each Fall and Spring semester in order to graduate in four years.
 Note: 15-17 hours may not be attainable for the student with dual enrollment, advanced placement or transfer credit.

 Grade Point Average (GPA)